 3) You are more than your illness.
 Well, you see, this relates to point two.
 Someone with a mild condition may well feel that their condition is just one aspect of their life and identity.
 But me?
 Well, I am not more than my illness, actually.
 My condition and I are so intertwined I literally have no idea where it ends and I begin.
 My personality has been shaped by living with bipolar symptoms throughout my childhood and adolescence; I just don’t know who I am without it.
 And now that I am in crisis again there is nothing to me but my bipolar.
 My thoughts are consumed by it.
 My emotions are dominated by it.
 It dictates what I can and can’t do.
 I am it.
 It is me.
 Please don’t tell me otherwise.

 4) No one can make you feel inferior without your consent.
 This line is generally attributed to Eleanor Roosevelt around 1935.
 Interestingly there seems to be little evidence of this being a direct quote (the Quote Investigator site suggests a possible origin) but I’m going to deal with the phrase as it’s generally circulated.
 It certainly seems a rather glib statement for someone born into a family of wealthy New York fin de siècle socialites and politicians, including the serving President, who went to finishing school in Europe, was then presented as a debutante at the Waldorf-Astoria and eventually became First Lady.
-Given her life, I’m going to take a wild guess here that Eleanor was in few situations where she was required to “withhold her consent” to being oppressed (unlike, for example, those across the Atlantic at the time who were presumably displaying their active consent to being thrown into the first concentration camps).
+Given her life, I’m going to take a wild guess here that Eleanor was in few situations where she was required to “withhold her consent” to being oppressed (unlike, for example, those across the Atlantic at the time who were presumably displaying their active consent to fascism).
 What this quote is saying is that systems and services can only be oppressive if you allow them to oppress you.
 Society can only stigmatise you if you consent to being stigmatised.
 It is a denial of power structures that suggests that part of your suffering is your own fault – ironically, a message which is likely to make you feel pretty inferior for feeling inferior.

 5) It’s OK not to be OK.
-Well, you see, that depends on what “not OK” means to someone.
+Hmm.
+That depends on what “not OK” means to someone.
 Context is everything.
 It strikes me as phrase very much geared to the less serious end of the mental health spectrum, where it may have considerable merit.
 Telling someone who is becoming depressed, becoming anxious or stressed, perhaps developing insomnia, that it is OK to admit to not being OK, that it is OK to take time out and regain equilibrium is a really useful preventative measure.
 However, when I say that I am “not OK” I am starting from a position of having a serious, lifelong, incurable mental illness.
 My “not OK” is shorthand for being suicidal, sometimes in agitated way, sometimes as a result of a deep depression.
-My “not OK” may mean having frightening delusional beliefs.
+My “not OK” may mean having frightening “unusual” beliefs.
 My “not OK” usually means losing my ability to work, losing my ability to parent.
 It means resorting to ever higher doses of drugs to retain a tenuous hold on what it means to be human.
 And that is not OK with me.
 OK?

 6) Illness is not a choice – recovery is.
 This is a particularly irritating meme that has been doing the rounds lately and appears to suggest there are two states of being in mental health: illness (BAD and NOT A CHOICE) and recovery (GOOD and A CHOICE).
-You have no power over whether you are ill, but you have power over whether you are well.
+You have no power over whether you are ill, but you have power over whether you are choosing to be well.
 There are so many incorrect assumptions in this, I hardly know where to start, but you know me, I’ll have a go.

 I understand the sentiment behind “inspiration”.
 Humans like to try to comfort other humans, to give them a degree of hope and a reason to survive.
 That’s a laudable aim.
 But surely we can do better than platitudes?